syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/Getting-Started.md

 {% endhighlight %}

-You can also create the chart through code behind.
-The following steps helps to add Chart in code behind.
+You can create chart using code behind also.
+The following steps help to add chart using code behind.

 Import the [`SfChart`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.SfChart.html) namespace as shown below in your respective Page,